graphql/graphql-spec/spec/Section 3 -- Type System.md

 custom scalar is `Url`, which serializes as a string, but is guaranteed by the service to be a valid URL.

-When providing an additional scalar, GraphQL systems should provide an RFC3986-compliant URI pointing to a human-readable specification of the data format, serialization, and coercion rules for the scalar.
-When a specification is provided, systems must conform to the described rules.
+When defining an additional scalar, GraphQL systems should provide an RFC3986-compliant URI pointing to a human-readable specification of the data format, serialization, and coercion rules for the scalar.
 For example, a GraphQL system providing a `Date` or `DateTime` scalar might link to TODO Andi's DateTime spec.
+If a specification URI is present, systems must conform to the described rules.

-The specification should be stable, i.e. if the format is in flux, the system should link to a fixed version rather than to a resource whose contents might change.
+Specifications linked in this way should be stable.
+This means that if the specification is in flux, the system should link to a fixed version rather than to a resource whose contents might change.
+It is also recommended that the URI associated with a scalar not be changed once defined; doing so is likely to disrupt tooling, and may come with changes to the specification contents which are themselves breaking.

 ```graphql example
 scalar Time "TODO Andi's spec"